 I could give a million examples of the wonders of spiritual growth that come through temptation.
 What we need to do is look for and learn from our temptations (successes and failures) and how they can help us eliminate our sins.

-Also, if we aren’t being tempted or if God doesn’t lead us into temptation (doesn’t test us) and we need to test our faith to see if we are in fact detached from a sin, then we should lead ourselves into temptation to see if we can pass or fail our test.
+Also, if we aren’t being tempted or if God doesn’t lead us into temptation (doesn’t test us) and we need to test our faith to see if we are in fact detached from a sin we have been striving to reject, then we should lead ourselves into temptation to see if we can pass or fail our test.

 “Test yourselves” (2 Corinthians 13:5).